Frequently Asked Questions

 What’s the orientation course for?

-Does the club have any facility where I can safely store firearms rather than transport them from home?
+Does the club have any facility where I can safely store firearms?

 I’m a member and want to renew my membership.
 When I complete the renewal form and submit the fee I’m automatically accepted, right?

-No. Renewals and even pre-paid multiyear members are subject to the same review by the Executive Board as are applications for new members.
-The executive reserves the right to reject any application it deems unsafe or unsuitable for club membership.
+No. Renewals and even existing pre-paid multiyear members are subject to the same review by the Board as are applications for new members.
+The executive reserves the right to reject any application.

 What are Club hours?